3 Must-visit Medici palaces in Florence

 The Magi Chapel is a hidden gem of the Medici palaces in Florence.
 This chapel is famous for two paintingsthe Adoration of the Magi and also the Procession of the Magi.
 In these paintings, you can find the members of the Medici family.

-The Procession of the Magi is one of the top attractions in the Palazzo Medici Riccardi because, in this famous painting, you can find the members of the Medici family.
+The Procession of the Magi in the Palazzo Medici Riccardi

-Gozzoli glorified the Medici family and showed their wealth and greatness.
+Gozzoli glorified this powerful family and showed their wealth and greatness.
 Do not miss a portrait of Lorenzo the Magnificent at the age of 10 on a white horse.
 Also, there is a portrait of Lorenzo’s brother (Giuliano), who died during the Pazzi Conspiracy.
 Moreover, there is Cosimo the Elder riding donkey (it is a reference to Jesus himself).

 A portrait of Lorenzo the Magnificent at the age of 10 on a white horse.